nocomplexity/SecurityPrinciples/security_principles.md

 ###Open design
 ##### Statement
-Open design
+Open design.
+The security of physical products, machines and systems should not depend on secrecy of the design and implementation.
 ##### Rationale
 Baran (1964) argued persuasively in an unclassified RAND report that secure systems, including cryptographic systems, should have unclassified designs.
 This reflects recommendations by Kerckhoffs (1883) as well as Shannon’s maxim: “The enemy knows the system” (Shannon, 1948).
 Even the NSA, which resisted open crypto designs for decades, now uses the Advanced Encryption Standard to encrypt classified information.
 ##### Implications

-###Open Design
-##### Statement
-Open Design
-##### Rationale
-The security of physical products, machines and systems should not depend on secrecy of the design and implementation.

-##### Implications
-The security design should be open for improvement for everyone interested.
-Consider using an OSS solution.

-&nbsp;

 ###Operational security